michaeldmcqueen/resources.gmt.com-website/_workcamp_resources/getting-started/background-check.md

 **Not a church or organization?&nbsp;**

-There is a provider online that appears reliable that individuals can use to run “instant” background checks: [CriminalWatchDog.com](CriminalWatchDog.com){: target="_blank" rel="noopener"}&nbsp;
+There is a provider online that appears reliable that individuals can use to run “instant” background checks: [Criminal Watch Dog](https://www.criminalwatchdog.com/){: target="_blank" rel="noopener"}